Home > Analyses > Utilities > Constellation Energy Corporation

 Score analysis

-The following radar chart presents an overview of Constellation Energy Corporation’s key financial scores:
+The radar chart below illustrates Constellation Energy Corporation’s key financial scores across six important metrics:

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates that Constellation Energy Corporation is currently in the grey zone, suggesting a moderate risk of bankruptcy:
+Constellation Energy’s Altman Z-Score places it in the grey zone, signaling a moderate risk of financial distress and bankruptcy:

 Is the company in good financial health?